 They say your home is your castle.
-But what do you do when that castle gets dirty and you don’t want to use the harsh chemical cleaners you find in the cleaning supplies aisle at the grocery store?
+But what do you do when that castle gets dirty and you don’t want to use the harsh chemical cleaners you find in the grocery store?

-Why not try making your own essential-oil-based cleaners instead?
-They will have the same antibacterial, antimicrobial and germ-killing powers as the commercial products, but without the harmful chemicals.
-Plus they smell GREAT!
+They have many of the same antibacterial, antimicrobial and germ-killing powers as the commercial products, but without the harmful chemicals.

-Toss the commercial cleaners and use essential oils instead
+Toss the commercial cleaners & clean with essential oils instead

-Just make sure you purchase pure, essential oils.
-Products labelled “fragrance” tend to have as many chemicals as the cleaners you’re trying to avoid.
+Just make sure you start with pure, essential oils.
+Products labelled “fragrance” tend to have as many chemicals in them as the cleaners you’re trying to avoid.